 While children are learning to build relationships and develop socially, they are also developing their own self-awareness and feelings--commonly called self-esteem.
 Learn more about the psychology of self-esteem in children and ways to foster positivity through prasie, encouragement, and care.

 6. Impact of Parenting Styles on Different Styles of Learners

 Psychologists have discovered different parenting styles and have established a relation between those types and their children's behavior.
 Explore the different parenting styles identified in educational psychology, including authoritarian, authoritative, indulgent, and neglecting styles, and see how they shape different styles of learners.

 7. Fears and Anxieties in Early Childhood

-Fear is a normal part of childhood, but many parents worry when their children act fearful.
-Watch this lesson to find out more about the purpose of fear, common childhood fears, and what parents can do to help children deal with fear.
+Fear and anxiety are natural in early childhood, but many parents worry when their children act fearful.
+Learn about the purpose of fear, explore common childhood fears, and discover how parents can start helping kids deal with it.

 8. Emotion Regulation and Aggression in Early Childhood

 Through development, children can display different types of aggression that can be controlled through emotion regulation techniques.
 Learn about early childhood development and explore the different types of aggression that children can display as well as how to improve self-regulation to control it.

 9. Social Issues that Impact Early Childhood Development

 Children are growing and changing every day, but poorly managed social issues can get in the way of their development.
 Learn how divorce and parental substance abuse can impact early childhood development.